 - Post your pet’s picture and information on social media or to online neighborhood groups.
 Ask everyone to share, but be sure to screen potential adopters to make sure that your dog is going to a great and loving home.

-- Please have your pet spayed/neutered before re-homing him.
+- Please have your pet spayed/neutered before re-homing it.
 This will make your pet more adoptable and keep the pet from contributing to Atlanta’s pet overpopulation problem.

 - To learn more about re-homing pets, visit this Best Friends resource page